 - A 750 – 1,000 word essay on the following topic: Discuss how growing up in a military family shaped your life.
 What opportunities have you earned or what hardships have you overcome as a result of your or your loved one’s military career?

 - The deadline to apply for the 2021 Military Family Scholarship is December 31, 2021.
 Applications received after this deadline will not be considered.

 - Applications must be submitted in entirety (resume, transcript, essay) to email@example.com.

 - Applications must have a subject line that reads: “[Applicant’s First and Last Name] – 2021 Military Family Scholarship”.

 To view our previous scholarship recipients click here.

-* Applicants agree to allow Berry Law Firm to use all or part of their essay in an effort to promote the Military Family Scholarship.
+* Applicants agree to allow Berry Law to use all or part of their essay in an effort to promote the Military Family Scholarship.